 This year, take steps ensure that you and your loved ones are safe when on the roads.
 You can do this by always buckling in, and making sure that everyone else in your case is also buckled in safely.
 Children should be restrained in car seats or seatbelts depending on their age.
 Practise defensive driving.
 As the Atlanta and North Georgia area continues to grow, there will be an increasing number of motorists on the streets.
 Therefore, it is extremely important for motorists to drive at safe speeds, and follow all traffic rules at all times.
 And always, avoid tailgating or running red lights.
 These practices can be you avoid being accident statistic in 2019.

 If you or a loved one has been involved in an accident, you may be eligible for damages to compensate you for your losses like medical costs, lost incomes and other losses.
-Talk to an Atlanta car accident lawyer at the Katz Law Firm, and discuss how you can file a claim for damages to offset your losses.
+Talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and discuss how you can file a claim for damages to offset your losses.